Someone asked me recently what was the best thing we did in Peru. Without a doubt, this was the hike to Rainbow Mountain.

 When we arrived to the parking area, we were only the second vehicle there.
 Marco had brought breakfast and hot coffee.
 That was really welcome!
 There were also some rudimentary toilets near the parking area.
 The guardian charged one sol to use them and she provided toilet paper.

-Taking the horse to Rainbow Mountain
+Riding a horse to Rainbow Mountain

 The climb to see Rainbow Mountain